AppThreat/atom-tools/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.

 Available commands:
-  convert         Convert an atom slice to a different format. filter          Filter an atom slice based on specified criteria. help            Displays help for a command. list            Lists commands. validate-lines  Check the accuracy of the line numbers in an atom slice.
+  check-reachable  Find out if there are hits for a given package:version or file:linenumber in an atom slice. convert          Convert an atom slice to a different format. filter           Filter an atom slice based on specified criteria. help             Displays help for a command. list             Lists commands. query-endpoints  List elements to display in the console. validate-lines   Check the accuracy of the line numbers in an atom slice.
 ```

 ## Features